s3gw-tech/s3gw/docs/helm-charts.md

 There are two possible ways to access the s3gw: from inside the Kubernetes cluster and from the outside.
 For both, the s3gw must be configured with the correct service and domain name.
-Use the `publicDomtain` and the `ui.publicDomain` setting to configure the domain under which the s3gw and the UI respectively be available to the outside of the Kubernetes cluster.
+Use the `publicDomain` and the `ui.publicDomain` setting to configure the domain under which the s3gw and the UI respectively be available to the outside of the Kubernetes cluster.
 Use the `privateDomain` setting to set the cluster's internal domain and make the s3gw